top of page

 How CAGP Works

-To enhance shared learning, producers who receive support will share successes and lessons-learned with their peers and other interested stakeholders as part of the Agroforestry Regional Knowledge Exchange Network.
+To enhance shared learning among current and future producers, awardees are asked share successes and lessons-learned with peers and other interested stakeholders via the Agroforestry Regional Knowledge Exchange Network or other means to be decided after project completion.

 **Please read before applying!**